Azure/service-fabric-mesh-preview/README.md

 As you are testing and providing feedback on this SeaBreeze Private Preview please be mindful of the following limitations:

-* The max core count per Container Group Set (CGS) - 6 (You can deploy 6 containers of 1 core each or 12 containers of 1/2 core each)
+* The max core count per application is limited to 6 (You can deploy 6 containers of 1 core each or 12 containers of 1/2 core each)
 * The max core count per container cannot exceed 2.
 * The number of parallel applications you have running should be kept to around 5.
 You'll need to delete your application deployments when you are not actively working with it.